 - 1. Ensure scene safety - A. It may be necessary to remove the patient from the surrounding area to a more protective and supportive environment - B. After discussing your course of action and within a confidential setting, remove appropriate clothing to fully inspect the chest, abdomen, and extremities for any signs of physical abuse or assault - 2.
 Trauma Initial Assessment Protocol or Pediatric Trauma Assessment Protocol - 3.
 Maintain airway - A. Provide assisted ventilations with bag-valve mask and 100% oxygen if breathing or ventilatory compromise is apparent - 4.
 Spinal Motion Restriction Protocol as per patient history and presentation - 5.
 Assess vital signs - 6.
-Provide supplemental oxygen per patient condition to maintain $SpO_2 = 94 97\%$ - 7.
-Control any active bleeding sites with manual direct pressure and/or pressure dressing - 8.
+Provide supplemental oxygen per patient condition to maintain $SpO_2 = 94 97\%$ - Control any active bleeding sites with manual direct pressure and/or pressure dressing A. Apply Medic tourniquet as indicated per Wound Care Tourniquet Protocol - 8.
 If a sexual assault has occurred, do not allow patient to shower or change clothes

-- 1. IV access as indicated by mechanism of injury
+- 1. IV access as indicated by mechanism of injury and physical exam findings

 - 2. IVF bolus for signs of hypotension

 - A. Adult: 500 1000 ml as per patient condition

 - B. Pediatric: 10 20 ml/kg

 - 3. Fentanyl (Sublimaze®) for pain control

 - A. Adult:

 - i.
 1 2 mcg/kg IN (maximum 200 mcg)

 - ii.
 0.5 1 mcg/kg IV, IM, IO (maximum 100 mcg)

 - iii.
 May repeat x1 in 15 minutes as indicated (maximum 100 mcg any route)

 - B. Pediatric:

 - i.
 0.5 1 mcg/kg IV, IM, IN, IO (maximum 100 mcg)

 - ii.
 Contact Medical Control for repeat dosing

 - 4. Alternate analgesic: nitrous oxide via patient-controlled inhalation

-- 5. For adult with suspected open fracture: cefazolin (Ancef®)
+- 5. For adult with suspected open fracture: cefazolin (Ancef[®])

-- A ≥ 70 kg: 2 grams IV over 10 minutes
+- A. \geq 70 kg: 2 grams IV over 10 minutes

-- B. < 70 kg: 1 gram IV over 10 minutes
+- B. < 70 kg: 1-gram IV over 10 minutes

 - 6. Advanced Airway management as indicated

 - A Airway: Intubation Protocol

 - B. Airway: BIAD Protocol

 - 7. Ensure proper tube placement using capnometry, SpO2 and ventilate with 100% oxygen